woa-lge/Port-Windows-11-Lge-devices/guides/flashlmdd/English/2-install.md

 ### Installing drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> If it asks you to enter a letter, enter the drive letter of `WINMH2LM` (which should be X), then press enter
+> If it asks you to enter a letter, enter the drive letter of `WINFLASH` (which should be X), then press enter

 #### Create the Windows bootloader files
 ```cmd